Adaptable TeaStore: TeaStore

 \section{TeaStore}

-The TeaStore is a well-known reference architecture microservices systems literature.
+TeaStore~\cite{KESBGK18} is a well-known reference benchmark for microservice-based systems.
 It involves 5 different services: WebUI, Auth, Persistence, Image Provider, and Recommender.

 In \cref{fig:teastore}, we show an overview of the TeaStore architecture.
 The WebUI service is the entry point for the user, and it is the main service that interacts with all other services.
 The Persistence service is the layer on top of the database.
-It is used by the WebUI to retrieve and store data and by the Auth service to retrieve user data, which is then passed to the WebUI.
+It is used by the WebUI to retrieve and store data and by the Authentication service to retrieve user data, which is then passed to the WebUI.
 On startup, the Persistence service populates the database with data.
 The Image provider and Recommender both connect to a provided interface at the Persistence service.
 However, this is only necessary on startup (dashed lines).
 The Image provider must generate an image for each product, whereas the Recommender needs the current order history as training data.
 Once running, only the Authentication and the WebUI access, modify, and create data using the Persistence.
+The Registry service will be described in \cref{sec:implementation}.